Dr. Harvey Kesselman

 - Spring: Baseball, Men’s and Women’s Lacrosse, Women’s Rowing, Softball, Men’s and Women’s Outdoor Track and Field

 Club sports and intramurals are also offered.
-Through the Office of Student Development, 130 total organizations, including 26 sororities and fraternities, offer leadership programs, community service initiatives and major campus events, enhancing student learning and development.
+Through the Office of Student Development, 140 student organizations and 26 fraternities and sororities offer leadership programs, community service initiatives and major campus events, enhancing student learning and development.

 The University’s official colors are black and white.
 A secondary color, Columbia blue, appears in sports uniforms and